matsen/teaching/courses/GS541/index.md

 Do the following in a script, either submitting both the script and the output, or a Jupyter notebook that has been run from scratch ("Restart & Run All") and exported to PDF.
 PDF is best, but if you encounter problems with the PDF export you may submit (in order of preference) HTML or the `.ipynb` file.

-* Use the same measles tree built in the previous homework, and make a scatter plot for each branch of the tree, with the x axis being the length of the branch and the y axis being the number of descendants of that branch (`len(n)` gives the number of descendants of a node in ETE).
 * Use matrix exponentiation ([expm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.expm.html) in SciPy) on the matrix `[[-1, 1],[1, -1]]` to get a transition matrix for the binary symmetric model.
 Demonstrate that this exponentiation gives the same values as Paul Lewis' formula in his second lecture, slide 40, for ν=1.
 * Write a likelihood function for the binary symmetric model given two sequences that have 20 identical sites and 4 differing ones.
 Plot the logarithm of the likelihood function for a range of branch length values containing the maximum likelihood branch length.
 (Note that this part of the assignment does not involve a proper tree, just two sequences evolving from one to the other.)
 * Simulate sequence evolution down the measles tree using the binary symmetric model starting with a uniform draw for the root state, returning one "column" of sequence data at a time (i.e. a single 0/1 value for each tip).
 (Python hints: I used numpy's [binomial](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.binomial.html) with n=1 and stored values on the tree using [add_feature](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#node-annotation)).
 Display the tree with an example set of simulated tip states from running your simulator.